-On April 11, 2020, the Canada Emergency Wage Subsidy was enacted, which provides a subsidy for each employee employed between March 15 to June 6, 2020.
-Subsequently, the Government of Canada extended CEWS to October 23, 2021 and on October 24, 2021, the CEWS was replaced with two new programs offering wage and rent support: i) the Tourism and Hospitality Recovery Program ("THRP") and ii) the Hardest-Hit Business Recovery Program.
+On April 11, 2020, the Canada Emergency Wage Subsidy ("CEWS") was enacted, which provided a subsidy for each employee employed between March 15, 2020 to October 24, 2021.
+Subsequently, the Government of Canada replaced CEWS with two new programs offering wage and rent support: i) the Tourism and Hospitality Recovery Program ("THRP") and ii) the Hardest-Hit Business Recovery Program.
 The subsidy varies depending on the decline in revenue for each claim period.
 A company, or a group of companies under common control, will become eligible for the program if they've experienced a reduction in revenue during the qualification period.

 The Company and associated related party group under common control with the Company, including Morguard's parent company, Paros Enterprises Limited, have satisfied certain eligibility criteria, including (among others) a significant decline in revenue due to the temporary closures of non-essential services.
-The Company will continue to assess its eligibility for subsequent claim periods.

-For the year ended December 31, 2021, the Company recorded \$18,478 (2020 - \$24,503) as a deduction of the related expense, of which \$1,561 (2020 - \$2,339), \$14,299 (2020 - \$14,079) and \$2,618 (2020 - \$8,085) are a deduction of property operating costs, hotel operating expenses and property management and corporate expenses, respectively.
+For the year ended December 31, 2022, the Company recorded government subsidies amounting to \$1,342 (2021 - \$18,478) as a deduction of the related expense, of which \$nil (2021 - \$1,561), \$1,342 (2021 - \$14,299) and \$nil (2021 - \$2,618) are a deduction of property operating costs, hotel operating expenses and property management and corporate expenses, respectively.
+In addition, during the year ended December 31, 2022, the Company reversed \$1,736 (2021 - \$nil) of government subsidies as certain eligibility criteria for THRP were not met.